isindiku/my-projects/README.md

 # my-projects
 Welcome to my project page.
-Here I inyend to publish some of my work.
+Here I intend to publish some of my work.